makerdao/community/governance/votes/Executive Vote - August 2, 2023.md

 - The New Silver (RWA002-A) `doc` parameter will be updated, as detailed below.
 - A total of **134.1 MKR** will be distributed to 10 AVC members, as detailed below.
 - A DAO Resolution for the Monetalis Clydesdale (RWA007-A) structure will be approved, as detailed below.
-- **2,000,000 DAI** will be distributed for Launch Project funding, as detailed below.
+- **2,000,000 DAI** will be distributed from the Launch Project budget, as detailed below.
 - A Spark Protocol proxy spell will be triggered, as detailed below.

-**Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**
+**Voting for this executive proposal will place your MKR in support of the changes outlined above.**

-Unless otherwise noted, the changes and additions listed above are subject to the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay).
+Unless otherwise noted, the changes listed above are subject to the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay).
 This means that if this executive proposal passes, the changes and additions listed above will only become active in the Maker Protocol after the GSM Pause Delay has expired.
 The GSM Pause Delay is currently set to **48 hours**.

 If this executive proposal does not pass within 30 days, then it will expire and can no longer have any effect on the Maker Protocol.